Custom Modules Frequently Asked Questions

 Are third-party libraries supported?

-Yes.
-You can define the library as a custom module, set up a global identifier to reference it, and configure it as a dependency.
-See Import a third-party library and Import a third-party JavaScript library.
+Yes—you can define the library as a custom module, set a global identifier to reference it, and set it up as a dependency.
+For more examples of importing third-party and non-AMD libraries, see Import a third-party library and Import a third-party JavaScript library.

 Related Topics